How to Improve fertility with Endometriosis?

 Stages of Endometriosis

-There are primarily four stages of Endometriosis which can range from basic to extreme.
+There are primarily four stages of endometriosis, which can range from basic to extreme.
 They are the following:

 - Minimal (Stage 1) - This is the first stage wherein there are very few small wounds or lesions.
 It may be found on the organs or the tissue lining of the pelvis or abdomen.
 It may have little to no scar tissue.

-- Severe (Stage 4)– The wounds can be really deep.
-Thick adhesions and large cysts either or both of the ovaries.
+- Severe (Stage 4)- The wounds can be really deep.
+Thick adhesions and large cysts in either or both of the ovaries.
 This is the most far-flung.

 Endometriosis and Infertility

 Women with endometriosis have a chance of becoming infertile.
 Approximately one-third to half of the women have difficulty getting pregnant.
-The fertility rate with women having endometriosis is about 0.02-0.1 per month.
-Normally it ranges from 0.15-0.20.
-However it depends, women with minimal to mild stages can get pregnant without treatment.
+The fertility rate with women with endometriosis is about 0.02-0.1 per month.

-With that being said, the exact relationship between endometriosis and infertility is yet to be explored but looking at the severity and the location of the tissue, it seems to have a possible effect.
-For example, mild lesions may not cause trouble but a severe stage is bound to cause some change in the anatomy.
-However, it is not true that women with severe endometriosis cannot conceive naturally but the chances may be low.
+For example, mild lesions may not cause trouble, but a severe stage is bound to cause some change in the anatomy.
+However, it is not true that women with severe endometriosis cannot conceive naturally, but the chances may be low.
 This has been found true with 70% of women having endometriosis.

 Fertility Treatment options

-So far, the world has not seen any cure for endometriosis but certain treatments and medications help if you want to get pregnant or otherwise.
+So far, the world has not seen any cure for endometriosis, but certain treatments and medications help if you want to get pregnant or otherwise.

-- Powering through the pain– Painkillers might be your best friend at this time should you feel any pain.
-Medicines like paracetamol, Codeine NSAIDs, etc. However, painkillers should be kept to a minimum especially when you are trying to have a baby.
+- Powering through the pain- Painkillers might be your best friend at this time, should you feel any pain.
+Medicines like paracetamol, Codeine, NSAIDs, etc. However, painkillers should be kept to a minimum, especially when you are trying to have a baby.

 - IVF – Reproductive techniques such as In-Vitro Fertilisation (IVF) and Intrauterine Insemination (IUI) are proven ways to treat infertility due to endometriosis.